Jerry Zulli

 Jerry Zulli (born January 16, 1978) is an American college baseball coach.
 He had built a reputation as a good recruiter—having helped Missouri and South Alabama assemble strong signing classes in his past.

 Coaching career

 Middle Georgia College (2002-2004)

 Zulli began his collegiate coaching career as the recruiting coordinator at Middle Georgia College from 2002-04.
 The Warriors went 130-51 in his three seasons, including two JUCO World Series appearances in 2002 and 2004.
 His 2002 team finished sixth nationally, while the 2004 squad wrapped up the season fourth in the national polls.
+In 2004, Zulli served as assistant coach of the Hyannis Mets, a collegiate summer baseball team in the Cape Cod Baseball League.

 Memphis (2005-2011)

 In his seven seasons at Memphis, Zulli helped the Tigers lead Conference USA in hitting and on-base percentage on three separate occasions, while ranking top-five in the league in virtually every hitting metric.
 He coached eight players to a combined 10 All-Conference USA honors, including Chad Zurcher, who was tabbed the 2011 C-USA Player of the Year and a Third Team All-American after leading the NCAA in average and on-base percentage.
 He also coached 12 players who were selected in the MLB Draft, including a five who were taken in the 2011 draft.